superchoby/ProgrammingLanguagesBlog/BlogNine.md

 # Haskell Performance vs C Performance
 Here we will benchmark some algorithms in Haskell and C to see how they compare.
 We will start with simpler algorithms and move our way up to more complex ones.
 To time our Haskell algorithms, we will use the ``:set +s`` command.
 To time our C algorithms, we will use the time library found in the C standard library.
-## Printing the numbers from 100000 to 0
+## Printing the sqrt of the numbers from 100000 to 0
 ### Haskell
 ```hs
 printSqrtToZero 0 = print 0